Data Binding

 visible - Toggle Visibility

-Controls element visibility using CSS display property.
+Controls element visibility using the CSS display property.
 The element remains in the DOM but is hidden when the expression evaluates to false:

 <div id="app">